-With Byte, a licensed dentist or orthodontist tracks your progress via virtual scans.
+With Byte, your progress is tracked via virtual scans.
 These appointments are completely remote and flexible.
 You will never visit a specialist in person.

 In-office aligners like Invisalign are recommended for patients who have complex cases of teeth misalignment.
-Byte is only recommended for minor to moderate cases.
+We only recommend Byte for minor cases.

 Invisalign typically costs anywhere between $3,000 and $8,000.
 This does not include the cost of the retainers that keep your teeth straight after treatment.
 Byte costs significantly less (under $2,300).

-Candid treatment takes between 6 and 12 months, and they do not offer a night aligner option for safety reasons.
+Candid treatment takes between 4 and 12 months, and they don’t offer a night aligner option for safety reasons.

-Byte All-Day Aligners cost $1,895, and the At-Night Aligners cost $2,295.
+Byte aligners cost between $1,895 and $2,295.
 The impression kit costs an additional $95.
-This covers all of the clear aligners, retainers, remote monitoring, and the Smile Protection Program.
-The retainer you'll receive to keep your teeth straight after treatment is free.
+This covers all of the clear aligners, one set of retainers, and remote monitoring.

-There are other ways to pay for treatment with affirm or a bytepay™ monthly payment plan:
+You can also pay for treatment with affirm or a bytepay™ monthly payment plan.

 Total cost: $1,895